Creating a Charlotte Region Zoning Atlas

 To be clear, this is an effort to create a database of zoning districts using common naming conventions to enable efficient analysis by researchers.
 The National Zoning Atlas is not an attempt to change the official names of these zoning classifications or to impose a standard land use regulation approach everywhere.
 The National Zoning Atlas will be a tool to help us better understand how zoning works by facilitating analysis across a wider range of contexts.

-The National Zoning Atlas is the brainchild of Sara Bronin, Professor and Director of the Legal Constructs Lab at the College of Architecture, Art, and Planning at Cornell (and Associated Faculty Member at Cornell Law School).
+The National Zoning Atlas is the brainchild of Sara Bronin, professor and director of the Legal Constructs Lab at the College of Architecture, Art, and Planning at Cornell (and associated faculty member at Cornell Law School).
 According to Bronin, “The National Zoning Atlas is addressing an essential need for more and better data to understand the consequences of zoning on the lives of people in the U.S.”

 The ultimate result of the National Zoning Atlas project will be an interactive map where users can explore the types of zoning used in various municipalities across the country.
 Users will be able to see, for instance, where cities permit multifamily housing.
 Behind the scenes, the National Zoning Atlas’s database will geo-code the location of various types of zoning classifications.
 This will be an invaluable data source for researchers seeking to understand the connections between zoning and other important phenomena.